Common Database Problems and Performance Issues

 database performance metrics

 This guide will look at some of the most common database problems, key metrics for monitoring, and how to check those metrics to ensure the efficient resolution of performance issues.
-I highly recommend using a tool such as SolarWinds® Database Performance Analyzer (DPA) or SolarWinds Database Performance Monitor (DPM) to check database performance metrics.
+I highly recommend using a tool such as SolarWinds® Database Performance Analyzer (DPA) to check database performance metrics.
 These tools guide you in identifying database performance problems, automating large parts of the troubleshooting process, so you can focus your efforts and attention on critical issues.

 Common Database Problems